Hammersamatom/cla/README.md

 # Carry Lookahead Adder

-This is a generic, parameterized (sort of), implementation of a carry lookahead adder in Verilog.
+This is a generic, parameterized (sort of), implementation of a Carry Lookahead Adder (CLA) in Verilog.
 It's been verified to work up to 32 bits, but nothing beyond that.

 ### Generic Synth
 Command used: ```yosys -p 'synth -top true_cla' true_cla.v```